DrewWing/EDrewcatedGuesser/docs/Setup.md

 ### Creating the `.env` File
 Copy `.env.template` into a new file called `.env`.
-This will be the configuration file for the project.
+This is where you will set the project configuration.

 #### FIRST API Token